 Mary’s kitchen was an average size.
 Fortunately, she had a basement storage room with shelves that held her party platters, roasting pans, seasonal dishes, stem ware, etc. Plus, she had an additional space where her seasonal décor was stored.

-is NOT Available in a New Home that You Require to Complete These Tasks.
+of What Space is NOT Available in a New Home

 Remember, the new home would be approximately one-third of the size.Eventually, the kitchen would be downsized and home staged.
 While Mary was emotionally attached to her kitchen we left it until last.